City Corporation issues external borrowing to fund major capital projects

 The City of London Corporation has agreed to raise debt totalling £450 million to help fund an ambitious programme of major projects designed to benefit the Square Mile, London and the UK.

 External debt worth £250 million will be issued from September 2019, with a further £200 million raised from July 2021, following strong demand during the placement.
 The former has been issued in line with the City of London Corporation’s Green and Sustainable Financing Framework.

-The borrowing will provide an attractive method of funding a number of major capital projects, which include plans to: consolidate three wholesale food markets, relocate the Museum of London and develop a new flagship combined courts facility.
+The borrowing will provide an attractive method of funding a number of major capital projects, which include plans to: consolidate three wholesale food markets and relocate the Museum of London.

 Jeremy Mayhew, Chairman of the City Corporation’s Finance Committee, said:

 “I’m very pleased that we have agreed a prudent means of financing these major projects that will enable us to invest with confidence for the future.

 “These projects should create a legacy for London but require substantial investment, which will be financed in a number of ways, including external borrowing.”

 Notes to editors

 The City of London Corporation is the governing body of the Square Mile dedicated to a vibrant and thriving City, supporting a diverse and sustainable London within a globally-successful UK. www.cityoflondon.gov.uk